 I have used products sold by iChakras and swear by their healing power.
 Not only do you come out smelling absolutely divine after a bath and a shower but, you feel like you are glowing inside out.
 I would recommend using her handmade Chakra Bombs available in her store and online here.
 While not meant to be an actual body scrub, the energy scrubs are a great way to have your body extract toxins from your body.
 While Krystal at iChakras will tell you to use these (expensive) scrubs on chakra points I love soaking in a warm bath with them.
 You may purchase these energy scrubs online or in her store. iChakras is also known for their organic teas served in Vita Juwel bottles.
 You can purchase this or this.
 If you live in the Los Altos (California) area then you will also love her “butterfly tea” said to have benefits for your skin.

 I first learned about incorporating crystals in beauty regiments when I saw this on television.
 I was a bit confused by how Goop’s Rose Quartz Soothing Face-Massage Roller worked, but this was such an innovative idea that I couldn’t have understood its effect if I didn’t experience the benefits of crystals myself.
 The rolling action is supposed to suppress any excess water and puffiness for medical reasons on your face and decolletage.
 It also great for under eye circles.
 The rose quartz on the roller, on the other hand, is great to add that pink color to your skin.
-After a short massage, you come out glowing and looking youthful.
+After a short massage, you come out glowing and looking youthful, just make sure your skin and the roller is clean so you don’t roll bacteria and dirt all over your face.

 - Clear quartz – put it where you show age